Comcast/Bynar/README.md

 ### Configuration:
 1. Create your configuration file.
 The utility takes json config information.
-Edit the `/etc/bynar/config.json` file to configure it.
+Edit the `/etc/bynar/bynar.json` file to configure it.
-An optional proxy field can be configured to send JIRA REST API requests through.
 The slack_* fields are optional.
 They will allow Bynar to send alerts to a channel while it's performing maintenance.
+JIRA is the only currently supported backend ticketing system.
+A plugin system allows for more backend support.
+An optional proxy field can be configured to send JIRA REST API requests through.
+For extra security we highly recommend that you enable the vault integration.
+The disk-manager sits on a port and if an attacker gains access to it they can quickly wipe out your disks.
+If you don't wish to enable vault integration set the disk-manager up to only listen on a loopback port.
 Fields for this file are:
 ```
 {